 Of course, there’s no right or wrong answer here.
 Different people hold different reasons for why they might avoid going to bed.
 What matters is being honest about the underlying cause affecting your ability to go to sleep—and taking steps to address the issue.

-For instance, if you feel stressed and need more time to relax, try taking proactive steps like starting practicing yoga, meditation, or even forest bathing.
+For instance, if you feel stressed and need more time to relax, try taking proactive steps like starting a stretching routine or even forest bathing.
 Constantly plagued by FOMO?
 Practice unplugging from your phone for short periods, then build up to going totally tech-free in the hours leading up to bed.

-If you feel stressed and need more time to relax, try taking proactive steps like starting practicing yoga, meditation, or even forest bathing.
+If you feel stressed and need more time to relax, try taking proactive steps like starting a stretching routine or even forest bathing.